security-notes/infobyte-faraday-wiki/Usage.md

 ### GTK GUI

-GTK+3 is designed to improve on the QT3 deprecated interface, so nothing should look out of place if you were already using Faraday.
+GTK+3 is designed to improve on the QT deprecated interface, so nothing should look out of place if you were already using Faraday.
 If you weren't, don't worry, it's pretty simple.

 To try it, just [[install the dependencies|installation-client#requirements]] and run Faraday using the command `python2 faraday.py`.